My name is Miri Orenstein. I’m an Israeli artist and designer living in Los Angeles.

 Post-graduation, I worked for a couple of years in graphic design in Tel Aviv.
 Feeling like a fish out of water, I realized that this desk job was only a temporary stop on my journey.

-After working as a graphic designer and an illustrator, Miri was looking for a new way to cultivate her creativity.
-This led her to the ceramic art realm.
-Working with raw material such as clay has forced Miri to leave her comfort zone and take a leap into a new practice, which has changed her way of thought and practice.
-Since she has been focusing on ceramics, her work has become much more intuitive, honest, and true to itself.
+I moved to New York, looking for some new way to cultivate my creativity.
+I came across a small pottery studio and decided to give it a go.
+After only a few weeks, I was deeply immersed in the art of ceramics.
+Working with a raw material like clay forced me to leave my comfort zone and take a leap onto new ground, which has changed my modes of thought and practice.
+Ever since I began to concentrate on ceramics, my work has become much more intuitive, honest, and true to itself.

 All of the ceramics are wheel thrown or hand-built with hand painted illustrations.
 Every piece is a bit different as a way of a small hand made production.
 In addition, all the women's illustrations on top of the ceramics are a bit different in each one which promising that the piece that you will receive is one of a kind!

 The hand made prints made with block printing technique, which is a process of carving the negative and stamping with specials inks for etch purpose.
 The digital prints are printed on a great quality papers that picked carfully by me.

 I’m a designer, Illustrator and ceramist based in New York, originally from Haifa, Israel.
 In 2010 I got my photography diploma from Wizo design academy and in 2015 I received my visual communications degree from Bezalel academy of art. after I graduated I worked as a designer and Illustrator in the top branding studios in Tel Aviv and worked with a leads companies and brands. in 2016 I made a change and moved to New York.
 That big change made me driven to look for a new ways for expressive my own creative and style and this is how I stepped into the ceramic world.
 This days I'm an associate artist in Brickhouse Ceramics Center where I'm working and developing my ceramics collections.